 A beach is considered accessible if it has an accessible path of travel (beach walk) to the shoreline.
+The International Symbol of Access (wheelchair icon) indicates accessible beaches in the above list.

 - Respect the Flag, stay out of the water if the flag is red.